-ICT is taught discretely, although links are made to the current topic area where appropriate.
-Pupils are taught a range of specific computing skills, including coding, meeting the demands of the new National Curriculum 2014.
-A key element of most topics is an opportunity for pupils to demonstrate their proficiency in this subject by using ICT resources to solve a given problem.
-This means pupils can use ICT resources creatively and gives teachers an excellent opportunity for assessment.
-In addition to these elements, the Computing curriculum covers significant areas of online safety and appropriate behaviour online.
+ICT is taught discretely as well as through the curriculum subjects.
+Pupils are taught a range of specific computing skills, including coding, meeting the demands of the 2014 National Curriculum.
+A key element of most units is an opportunity for pupils to demonstrate their proficiency in this subject by using ICT resources to solve a given problem.
+The Computing curriculum covers significant areas of online safety and appropriate behaviour online.

 Personal, Social, Health and Economic Education

 The learning of a foreign language provides a valuable educational, social and cultural experience for children.
 Children develop communication and literacy skills that lay the foundation for future language learning and reinforce the skills required for learning English.
-This is particularly relevant at St Dominic Savio where there are a high proportion of EAL learners.
+This is particularly relevant at St Dominic Savio where there are a high proportion of English as an additional language (EAL) learners.